Tagesse Chafo

-Tagesse Chafo (Amharic: ታገሰ ጫፎ) is an Ethiopian politician and current Speaker of the House of Peoples Representatives.
+Tagesse Chafo (Amharic: ታገሰ ጫፎ) is an Ethiopian politician and current Speaker of the House of Peoples Representatives since 2018.
 He was elected as speaker on 18 October 2018 succeeding Muferiat Kamil who became the Minister of Peace.
 He was re-elected as the Speaker of the House of Peoples' Representatives on 4 October 2021.

-Prior to becoming Speaker, Tagesse was the Minister for Public Service.
+Prior to becoming Speaker, Tagesse was the Minister for Public Service and Human Resource Development from 2017 to 2018.